QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-3-3.md

 {{< /highlight >}}

-In stead of being a name defined by **define**, **length** can also work as an argument if we change the **define** to **lambda**.
-The difference is, the above function will return a value whereas the below function will return a function.
-It is the returned function `(λ l)` that will return value.
-For the below lamnbda function, the input also has to be a function.
+In stead of being a name defined by **define**, **length** can also work as an argument if changing `(define length)` to `(lambda length)`, as showed below.
+However there is a major
+difference: with or without `(define length)`, the above function can return value 0 for a null input.
+But to the below function, the input and output will have to be functions.
+It's the output function `(λ l)` that will return value.
+This is crucial for understanding the `(mk-length mk-length)` reformation later.

 {{< highlight scheme >}}
 (lambda (length)